mcglasp/squares/README.md

 >
 >**Solution:** It was actually adding the level values of the previous game to the new game, thereby creating odd
-behaviour: multiple dots, strange speeds, etc. I went through the entire code more carefully and identified a large number of variables and functions that needed resetting within the newGame function.
+behaviour: multiple dots, strange speeds, etc. I went through the entire code more carefully and identified a large number of variables and functions that needed resetting within the startGame function.
 ---
 ## **Existing bugs & issues for future development**